Unwelcome (film): Plot

 That night, Jamie has a confrontation with Aisling and Killian in the pub about what happened to their brother, while Maya is visited by a Red Cap that presents her with Eoin's head in a plastic bag.
 When Jamie returns the two are shocked at this proof that the Red Caps are real, but the house is then attacked by the Whelans, seeking answers about Eoin's disappearance.
-Maya is caught with Eoin's head while trying to escape as Jamie distracts Daddy Whelan at the front door, forcing Maya to flee into the woods to ask the Red Caps for help.
+Maya is caught with Eoin's head while trying to escape as Jamie distracts Daddy Whelan at the front door, forcing Maya to flee into the woods to ask the Red Caps for help with a promise to give them anything.
 In response to Maya's appeal, the Red Caps come to the house and fight with the Whelans, killing all three as Maya gives birth.

 Once the baby has been checked at the hospital, their first night back at the house sees the baby being taken by the Red Caps as payment for their help.
 Maya follows them to the shrine where she discovers an elderly woman who she realises is the lost daughter of Jamie's aunt, kept by the Red Caps.
-Refusing to let them keep her daughter, Maya kills one of the Red Caps and crushes the old woman's skull with her bare hands.
+Refusing to let them keep her daughter and to take her instead, Maya then kills one of the Red Caps and crushes the old woman's skull with her bare hands.
+This makes the Red Caps to reverence her.
 She and her daughter return to the house and Jamie watches in horrified awe as Maya is "baptised" with the blood and skull of the dead woman, apparently being proclaimed as the new "Mother Redcap".